Weekly activity index for the German economy

 The weekly activity index (WAI) is an index designed to measure real economic activity in Germany in a timely manner.
 The index is based on daily, weekly, monthly and quarterly indicators for the German economy.

-Due to missing data for the indicator pedestrian frequency since week 19 and for the indicator realised electricity consumption since 18 May, the WAI was calculated without these data points.
+Due to missing data for the indicator realised electricity consumption for 20 May, the WAI was calculated without this data point.

 Note